rackerlabs/docs-core-infra-user-guide/cloud-ops/troubleshoot.rst

 Troubleshooting connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When dealing with connectivity issues, regardless of whether they are
-client-to-server or server-to-server, it may be useful to go
+client-to-server or server-to-server, it might be useful to go
 through the checklist below:

 * If a connection to a server fails,